cescoffier/quarkus-llm-workshop/docs/content/workshop/02-slot2.md

 It can become a security concern if you want to use the model for sensitive data, especially when using local documents to extend the knowledge of the LLM.
 Thus, here, we will run the model locally.

+If for any reason you are not able to run the model locally, you can use a hosted LLAMA2 model.
+Jump to the [Using a hosted LLama 2 model](#using-a-hosted-llama-2-model) section.

 ### Installing LLAMA2

 If not already done, install LLAMA2.